-a land of intense natural beauty and bleak desolation, lies on the eastern seaboard of Africa between Tanzania and Somalia.
-It comprises an area slightly larger than twice the size of Nevada, ranging from sea level to over 15,000 feet at Mt.
+Kenya is a land of intense natural beauty and bleak desolation.
+Lying on the eastern seaboard of Africa between Tanzania and Somalia, Kenya comprises an area slightly larger than twice the size of Nevada, ranging from sea level to over 15,000 feet at Mt.
 Kenya.
 Recurring droughts and floods during the rainy season make life there difficult for the 78% of the population that lives in rural Kenya.

 Kenya Living Conditions:

 - Medical care, or rather the lack of it, contributes to the low life expectancy of the Kenyan people.
-They have only 1 doctor for every 7,142 people (versus the U.S. 1 doctor for every 435 people).
+Only 1 doctor is available for every 7,142 people (versus the U.S. 1 doctor for every 435 people).

 - 69% of Kenyans live without “improved sanitation.”